sanity-io/document-internationalization/docs/installation.md

 };
 ```

 4. Add the configuration file in your studio's config folder.
-It should be called `intl-input.json` and needs to be an empty object `{}`.
+It should be called `intl-input.json` and needs to be an empty object `{}` (or you can copy the default one if it was not automatically added).

+5. Now would be a good time to decide on which ID structure you want to use and which reference behavior you want to apply.
+Information regarding these options can be found on the [Important configuration page](./important-configuration.md)

 Additional configuration options can be found on the [configuration page](./general-configuration.md)